linode/docs/docs/guides/databases/mongodb/navigating-mongodb/index.md

 A search for `"william shakespeare` actually returns the same results as above.
 This is because MongoDB text searches by default match any term in the search, not the exact phrase.

-To match an exact phrase, you can surround the text in quotes, using a backslash before each quote to include it in the search string:
+To match an exact phrase, you can surround the text in quotes, using a backslash before each quote to include it in the search string.

     db.bookCatalog.find( { $text: { $search: "\"william shakespeare\"" } } ).pretty()

-### Excluding Text
+### Exclude Text

 Search terms can be excluded as well.
-This is done by adding a `-` symbol before the search term to exclude:
+This is done by adding a `-` symbol before the search term to exclude.

     db.bookCatalog.find( { $text: { $search: "william -shakespeare" } } ).pretty()